-Commitment Statement For Protection of Human Subject Research Conducted At Sidra Medicine
+Commitment to Protection of Human Subject Research

 Sidra Medicine is committed to protecting the rights, dignity, welfare, and privacy of human subjects by adhering to the ethical principles set forth in the Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects.
 This fundamental commitment to the protection of human participants applies to all research involving humans regardless of sponsorship, funding, or the location of the research.
-Sidra Medicine becomes engaged in human subject research and therefore bears responsibility for protecting participants involved in the research when it intervenes or interacts with living individuals or obtains individually identifiable private information for research purposes.
+Sidra Medicine engages in human subject research and therefore bears responsibility for protecting participants involved in the research when it intervenes or interacts with living individuals or obtains individually identifiable private information for research purposes.

 Sidra Medicine’s commitment to advancing the ethical treatment of research participants, promoting responsible conduct of research, and ensuring and protecting the rights of every human research volunteer is achieved through the Belmont Report’s basic principles: